Dr. Kori Lea Filipek

-Her other research interests include infectious disease; mobility and dietary isotope analyses; the bioarchaeology of care; mental illness in antiquity; mobilities of infection; non-adult palaeopathology; and bioarchaeological ethics.
+Her research interests include infectious disease; multi-isotope analyses; medicohistorical narratives; the bioarchaeology of care; mental illness in the past; mobilities of infection; non-adult palaeopathology; Roma archaeology; and bioarchaeological ethics.

-She currently serves as the Director and Program Coordinator for Transylvania Bioarchaeology and is one of the Principle Investigators for the Jucu Necropolis Project (skeletal analysis).
+She currently serves as the Program and Research Coordinator for Transylvania Bioarchaeology and is one of the Principle Investigators for the Jucu Necropolis Project (skeletal analysis).

 Katie Tucker is a human osteologist and field archaeologist, with many years of experience in commercial and research archaeology.
 As a field archaeologist, she has worked on a wide variety of rural and urban sites in the UK and her osteological work has included the analysis of inhumations, cremations and commingled remains from all periods from the Mesolithic to the post-medieval, and from single burials to large cemetery sites.